What adjusted taxable income is

 You need to tell us the total amount of reportable fringe benefits you get from your employer.
 We’ll assess this as income for family assistance payments.
 We also assess employer provided fringe benefits in excess of $1000 for Carer Allowance and the Commonwealth Seniors Health Card.

 You need to tell us even if you get reportable fringe benefits from not for profit employers like:

 - public benevolent institutions

 - health promotion charities

 Your reportable fringe benefits are on your payment summary at the end of the financial year.
 You can ask your employer to tell you the expected amount for this financial year.

 Although they’re not for profit, you’ll need to let us know the full amount you get.
-We may then only use part of the fringe benefits when we are working out your family assistance payments.
-If you're not sure if your employer is a not for profit organisation check with your payroll area.
+We may then only use part of the fringe benefits when we work out your family assistance payments.
+If you're not sure if your employer is a not for profit organisation, check with your payroll area.